How To Start Automation Testing From Scratch? | 8 Key Notes To Start With

 2. Learn A Programming Language; Like Python

-However, now with Scriptless tools like Testsigma, it isn’t necessary that you learn and implement various programming languages.
+However, with Scriptless tools like Testsigma, you don’t need to learn and implement various programming languages.
 This is explained in detail in Scriptless Test Automation for Agile and DevOps.
 With Testsigma, you could automate the tests in plain simple English, which is quite easy for anyone new to Test Automation.

 3. What To Automate?

 i.
 High testing frequency: If your software is released iteratively, you should automate your smoke and regression testing.
 This way, you can boost the testing cycles and reduce the time to market.

 ii.
 Business Priority: Automation Testing should be based on the business needs and complexity.
 Choose the functionalities that should be automated based on the priority of the tests.

 You cannot afford to test the same functionality over and again manually across different test environments.
 Automate test cases that support multiple browsers to save time and effort.

 Agile software development takes time, even before the requirements and design stabilize.
 So, when you switch to automation, carefully consider the test cases you develop because your requirements may change as the project advances.
 For all the possibilities when automation testing may be implemented, consider when it is cost and time effective to develop automated tests.
 Some testing techniques, when left to be done manually, will yield more results rather than automation.